libp2p/docs/content/guides/getting-started/browser-to-browser.md

 With the change above, libp2p will leverage circuit relays as the signalling channel for WebRTC connections.

-Reload the frontend, and once again connect to the bootstrapper by copying its WebTransport multiaddr from the terminal.
+Reload the frontend, and once again connect to the relay by copying its ws multiaddr from the terminal.

-After connecting to the bootstrapper, the frontend will render two multiaddrs (one of which is new):
+After connecting to the relay, the frontend will render two multiaddrs (one of which is new):

 ```console
 /ip4/127.0.0.1/udp/9095/quic-v1/webtransport/certhash/cert-hash-redacted/certhash/cert-hash-redacted/p2p/12D3KooWMEZEwzATAoXFbPmb1kgD7p4Ue3jzHGQ8ti2UrsFg11YJ/p2p-circuit/webrtc/p2p/12D3KooWSLQmyYMmWRLS8FaoQGZ6vhXJKaKSrX4BCivJyHFUkLdJ